kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 #### I just created the cluster, but I do not see my container running!

-If this is your first time creating the cluster, the kubelet on each minion schedules a number of docker pull requests to fetch prerequisite images.
+If this is your first time creating the cluster, the kubelet on each node schedules a number of docker pull requests to fetch prerequisite images.
 This can take some time and as a result may delay your initial pod getting provisioned.

 #### I want to make changes to Kubernetes code!